 The term “reasonable” is itself ambiguous.
 And even when the courts have disagreed with the agency’s interpretation of the statute in question, they must defer to the agency if it passes the two-step test.

-Essentially, this means that if Congress has not addressed a specific concern, the agency in question gets to interpret the statute as it wants and pass rules—which have the force of law—establishing how individuals and companies run their businesses and order their lives.
+Essentially, this means that if Congress has not addressed a specific concern, the unelected bureaucrats working at the agency in question get to interpret the statute and pass rules—which have the force of law—establishing how individuals and companies run their businesses and order their lives.

 To make matters worse, when these cases are challenged in court, the two-step test overwhelmingly tips the scale in favor of the agencies.
 When Chevron is applied, agencies win nearly 80% of the time—effectively hijacking the role the Constitution gives solely to Congress.

-Armed with this legal precedent, agencies have extended their powers well beyond what the Constitution allows.
+Armed with this legal precedent, unelected bureaucrats and government agencies have extended their powers well beyond what the Constitution allows.

 Thomas Jefferson once said about officials in power, “Let no more be heard of confidence in man but bind him down from mischief by the chains of the constitution.”
 The administrative state has managed to break free of these chains.
 And Chevron deference is a large part of the reason why.